PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Types of Complexity Classes/Introduction.md

 ```
                                                        NP-hard class
                                                       ---------------

+An NP-hard problem is at least as hard as the hardest problem in NP.
 It is the class of the problems such that every problem in NP reduces to NP-hard.

 1. To solve this problem, it do not have to be in NP .
-2. It takes a long time to check them.
+2. It takes a long time to check them.This means if a solution for an NP-hard problem is given then it takes a
+  long time.
 3. A problem is in NP-hard if for every problem NP, polynomial-time reduction.
-4. The longest path problem is NP-hard
-5. Do not have to be a Decision problem.
+4. Do not have to be a Decision problem.
-6. NP-Hard problems can be solved if and only if there is a NP-Complete problem.
+5. NP-Hard problems can be solved if and only if there is a NP-Complete problem.

 - Dijkstra's algorithm
 - Floyed warshal algorithm